Souryadeep/k-r-exercise-solutions/README.md

 ![C](https://img.shields.io/badge/c-%2300599C.svg?style=for-the-badge&logo=c&logoColor=white)

-Solved by: Souryadeep
+*Solved by*: Souryadeep
-Source code: Folders in the repo are named as per the problem number in the book
+*Source code*: Folders in the repo are named as per the problem number in the book

+# Note
 Each problem can have multiple solutions.
 I have tried to use the best practices from K&R in my solutions.
 In case you have any doubts, please feel free to reach out to me via email: souryadeep.sen@columbia.edu Please submit a pull request if you see some issue with the code/feel it can be improved.